NginProject/whitepaper/README.md

 ![Ngin: Engine for future](./NgSlogan.png)

 Search engine is the core of internet.
-To hug the new century of blockchain and serve every user, we (four members now) decide to build a new search engine based on blockchain technology, and name it "Ngin"(speak as engine).
+To hug the new century of blockchain and serve every user, we (four members now) decided to build a new search engine based on blockchain technology, and named it "Ngin" (pronounced as engine).

 ## Description

 ### Vision

-Google search is the most used search engine on the World Wide Web across all platforms.
-The founders of Ngin want to build one "Google" on blockchain, but with clean, untraceable, portable, convenient, no-ads, even profitable features.
-And then, due to the transparency of public chain, we will call our community to do more meaningful analysis or AI development based on the anonymous data on chain.
+Google search is the most used search engine on the World Wide Web (WWW) across all platforms.
+The founders of Ngin want to build one "Google" on the blockchain, but with a clean, untraceable, portable, convenient, ad free, and even profitable features.
+Due to the transparency of a public blockchain, we will call our community to do more meaningful analysis or AI development based on anonymous data on chain.

 ### Technical Introduction

-In this chain, the work of every miner is acting as a "search engine spider", aka PoF(Proof of Fetch), the miner will fetch the page infomation from internet websites.
-While running the mining software, everyone will gather webpage's url & info from a source url which can be desided by miner, and then push them to the "Pool".
-After pool verified, all the messages will be sent to the blockchain.
-As a method of proof, we should have directly took the mining rewards to the miners, but the cost in period of fetching is much less than hash calculating, so the rewards would be sent to the FuncNodes first, and then the FuncNodes distributes them.
-Miners have the right to choose which node to contribute.
+In this chain, the work of every miner is acting as a "search engine spider".
+Also known as Proof of Fetch (PoF), the miner will fetch the page infomation from websites.
+While running the mining software, everyone will crawl webpage URLs and information from a source URL.
+The miner can decide on the source URL and that is push to the "pool".
+After the pool verifies, all the messages are sent to the blockchain.
+As proof, we should give mining rewards directly to the miners, but the cost to fetch web site is lower than calculating hashes.
+So, the rewards are sent to the FuncNodes first, and then the FuncNodes distributes to the miners.
+Miners decide which node to contribute to.

-To get rid of scam on pushing, the blockchain system will check every page and each url & detail by "Pool" nodes.
-The rule of verification is that the url & page will be sent to FuncNodes, and if passing more than 10 other nodes' check on 10 block, the miner will get more rewards than hashing.
-So with consistently pushing sites and detail to the chain, they would gain considerable benefit from chain.
+To get rid of scam on pushing, the blockchain system will check every URL page and detail using "pool" nodes.
+The rule of verification is that the URL & page will be sent to FuncNodes.
+If consensus is reached by 10 other nodes, the miner will receive reward on the 10th block.
+Consistently pushing sites and detail to the chain, miners will gain considerable benefit from chain.
 For more details on our new ecosystem baesd on PoF, please read the "Tech Spec" section.

-For initialization, we chose the PoW(Proof of Work) at first to gather more attention and build the community.
-But gradually the every part of daemon(ngind) will be replaced with FuncNodes' code.
-Now, according to the wishes of the community, we follow the traditional PoW software-infrastructure roadmap.
-We have published the separated mining software and mining pool.
-And all features in PoF we would build after the MasterNode Fork.
+To start, we chose Proof of Work (PoW) at first to gather more attention and build the community.
+Gradually, the daemon (ngind) will be replaced with FuncNodes' code.
+The community asked for a traditional PoW software-infrastructure roadmap.
+We have published separate mining and mining pool software.
+All features in PoF will be built after the MasterNode Fork.

-For users, who just want to search rather than join project, they can freely search what they want like using google.
-For people who want to do more and gain more, they can use their token which are from mining to get more advanced search function.
-What’s the search function?
+For users, who just want to search rather than join project, they can freely search using Google™.
+For people who want to do more and gain more, they can use our token (gained from mining) to get more advanced search function.
+What's the search function?
 For example, history webpage view, searching in a limited time range, more reliable or user-friendly answer, and so on.

-Due to the future development of a search engine on blockchain, we DO NOT choose to host on any existing public chain.
-So we decide to build on floor.
-As the result, it maybe takes a lot of time and capital from our team.
-But we would afford all pressure on the way, and try our best to produre a new kingdom like Google.
+Due to the future development of a search engine on blockchain, we **DID NOT** choose to host on any existing public chain.
+We build our own from the ground up.
+As a result, it may take a lot more time and capital from our team.
+We hope to live up to an impossible standard and try our best to produce a new kingdom like Google™.

-Also, to be like Google, we would build more services and provide api for vendors after the mainnet.
+Also, to be like Google™, we would build more services and provide API for vendors after the mainnet.
 Everyone would be able to connect to the new blockchain world through our Ngin.

 ```simple_struct